miielab/miienlp/examples/wordEmbeddings_example.md

   save_vocab_txt: True
 ...
 ```

+## Output
 The output will be a model.bin file, containing words and their vectors.
+The model.bin file will be the input for WEAT (bias detection test).

+If you would like to convert model.bin file into a csv file as the output, please run the code convert_bin_csv.py in this folder.